The halo 3-point correlation function: a methodological analysis: Introduction

 All these considerations justify the renewed interest in the 3PCF statistics and the urgency to carry out a dedicated study aimed at investigating how various methodological choices in the 3PCF analysis can affect the inference of model parameters.
 In this work we will assess the effect of these choices on the determination of galaxy bias parameters, one of the traditional motivations to study the 3PCF.

 The most relevant one is the estimation of the covariance matrix.
 Numerical estimates of the 3PCF covariance matrix that rely on individual measurements from a set of mock catalogs are time-consuming, both because of mocks production and 3PCF measurements, despite the fast estimator mentioned above.
 A number of workarounds have been proposed to reduce the computational cost while keeping the accuracy at an acceptable level.
 Computational efficiency can be increased either by speeding up the creation of mocks by means of approximate halo catalogs (see \cite{Monaco2016} for a recent review) or by approximating the covariance matrix itself.
 In this work we will explore both possibilities.
-First of all, we will compare the 3PCF covariance matrix estimated from catalogs of dark matter halos obtained from the \textsc{Minerva} set of full N-body simulations to the one estimated from a set of halo catalogs obtained with the approximated method implemented in the \textsc{Pinocchio} code, based on Lagrangian Perturbation Theory \cite{Monaco2002, MunariEtal2017}.
+First of all, we will compare the 3PCF covariance matrix estimated from catalogs of dark matter halos obtained from the {\Min} set of full N-body simulations to the one estimated from a set of halo catalogs obtained with the approximated method implemented in the {\Pin} code, based on Lagrangian Perturbation Theory \cite{Monaco2002, MunariEtal2017}.
 Then we shall compare the performances of different 3PCF covariance estimators, considering the brute-force numerical estimate from mocks, the analytical Gaussian model of \cite{Slepian2015} and the shrinkage method \citep{Pope2008}, i.e. a hybrid combination of numerical and analytical estimates.
 To evaluate the goodness of each method we will perform the same likelihood analysis with different covariance matrices and compare the recovered best-fit estimates of the halo bias parameters.
 We will explore as well additional aspects of the standard 3PCF analysis.
 One is the selection of the triangular configurations included in the analysis.
 A related one is the choice of the separation bin size, defining such triangles.
 In both cases we will evaluate the impact on the determination of constraints of the bias parameters.
 Finally, we will consider different relations among bias parameters, either theoretically-motivated or based on fits to numerical simulations, as a way to reduce the parameter space.

 Our results will ultimately provide an extensive assessment of the validity of the tree-level PT model of the 3PCF under a variety of assumptions.
 The posterior constraints on bias parameters will be compared to the similar results obtained in \cite{Oddo2020} from the halo bispectrum measured from the same data set.
 This constitutes, to the best of our knowledge, the most direct and fair comparison between the two statistics presented so far in the literature, based, {\em on both sides}, on all measurable configurations, as a function of the smallest scale included, and taking advantage of a robust estimate of the covariance properties from the same set of approximate mocks.